 Pickpocketing

 [edit]Pickpocketing is by far the most likely issue you will come across in Brussels, with the city frequently ranking high by European standards.
 Pickpocketing has been reported in nearly every neighborhood in Brussels.
-This activity is mostly carried out by teams in crowded tourist areas, in train and metro stations, during major events, and in parks (even during the daytime).
+This activity is mainly carried out by teams in crowded tourist areas, train and metro stations, major events, and parks (even during the daytime).
 Those who commit these petty crimes are really professional.
-Therefore, as usual, it's better to not unnecessarily show valuables in public, especially when looking as a tourist.
+Therefore, as usual, it's better not to unnecessarily show valuables publicly, especially when looking as a tourist.
 Some areas with particularly high risks of pickpocketing include the European Quarter, Bourse/Beurs, Forest National, and the major train stations.

 Parks

-[edit]As with most major cities, parks in Brussels are safe during the day, but best avoided during the night.
+[edit]As with most major cities, parks in Brussels are safe during the day, but best avoided at night.
 Most big parks don't have any (sufficient) lighting.
 Examples are those around the Atomium (Laeken and Osseghem parks) and the Bois de La Cambre/Ter Kamerenbos.
-Although they are mostly just deserted at night, it's always better to be careful; Laeken and Osseghem are near sketchy areas, whereas the Bois de la Cambre has a history of aggravated assaults.
-Smaller parks scattered throughout the city are often taken over by gangs at night.
+Although they are mostly deserted at night, it's always better to be careful; Laeken and Osseghem are near sketchy areas, whereas the Bois de la Cambre has a history of aggravated assaults.
+Gangs often take over smaller parks scattered throughout the city at night.

 In and around the Parc de Bruxelles/Warandepark, between the Royal Palace and the Belgian Parliament, criminals have been known to threaten their victims with violence.
 If you are robbed, there is a police station right next to the gate in front of the Belgian Parliament (on the right side when leaving the park, hidden in the bushes) where experienced policemen will help you.
 Most of them speak French, Dutch and English well.